josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🧠_institutional_perception_the_no_win_zone.md

 ---

 ## 🏮 Footer
-*Institutional Perception: The No-Win Zone* is a living node of the Polaris Protocol.
+*🧠 Institutional Perception: The No-Win Zone* is a living node of the Polaris Protocol.
 It explains how transparent civic structures invert the power of hostile actors, making escalation self-exposing and inaction self-defeating.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-12-06_
+_Last updated: 2025-12-11_